dBdone/build/terms.md

 **11.5.** dBdone does not provide any additional warranty for the Software without express confirmation.

-**11.6.** Any claims for damages shall be subject to the limitations set out insection 12.
+**11.6.** Any claims for damages shall be subject to the limitations set out in section 12.

 ## 12. Liability of dBdone for Damages to the Customer

-**12.1.** dBdone shall be liable for damages or reimbursement of fruitless expenses in the following cases to an unlimited extent and in accordance with statutory limitation periods: 12.1.1 in cases of intent and gross negligence by dBdone;
+**12.1.** dBdone shall be liable for damages or reimbursement of fruitless expenses in the following cases to an unlimited extent and in accordance with statutory limitation periods:

+**12.1.1.** in cases of intent and gross negligence by dBdone;

 **12.1.2.** in the event of personal injury for which dBdone is responsible;